Trauma-Informed Care for Pediatric OTs and Other Professionals

 - List two ways to practice trauma-informed care in your work setting.

 - List five positive ways to work with a child of trauma.

-- List five resources that provide evidenced-based research for trauma-informed care, intervention and information
+- List five resources that provide evidence-based research for trauma-informed care intervention and information.

 Target Audience: introductory- to intermediate-level OTs and other professionals

 Note: While many professionals may benefit from the course content, we can only guarantee acceptance of continuing education credit as described in the following CEU section.